Plan of Ayala

 The Plan of Ayala (Spanish: Plan de Ayala) was a document drafted by revolutionary leader Emiliano Zapata during the Mexican Revolution.
 In it, Zapata denounced President Francisco Madero for his perceived betrayal of the revolutionary ideals embodied in Madero's Plan de San Luis Potosí, and set out his vision of land reform.
-The Plan was first proclaimed on November 28, 1911 in the town of Ayala, Morelos, and was later amended on June 19, 1914.
+The Plan was first proclaimed on November 28, 1911, in the town of Ayala, Morelos, and was later amended on June 19, 1914.
 The Plan of Ayala was a key document during the revolution and influenced land reform in Mexico during the 1920s and 1930s.
 It was the fundamental text of the Zapatistas.

 Background

-Prior to the Mexican revolution, much of Mexico’s farmable land was owned by large landowners and not by common people.
-These large estates were called haciendas and would also expropriate land held by peasants and land communally owned by the native peoples.
+Prior to the Revolution, much of Mexico's farmable land was owned by large landowners and not by common people.
+These large estates were called haciendas, whose owners would also expropriate land held by peasants and land communally owned by the native peoples.
 Many of these farmers had to work for the large landowners for low wages and did not own land to grow food to feed themselves or their families.
+One notable community was Papantla, recognized for its vanilla economy.
+In a letter published in El Monitor during the late 19th century, the community's struggles under Porfirio Díaz's presidency were articulated.
+Among the grievances highlighted were significant financial burdens, including payments for land access, exorbitant property taxes, and a monthly school tax imposed despite the absence of educational institutions outside the town.
+Furthermore, the Totonac were obligated to pay for essential documents, such as birth and death certificates, and faced restrictive dress codes while in town.
+These challenges were exacerbated by a decline in vanilla prices, which some community members contended perpetuated their impoverishment.
+This confluence of grievances reflects broader systemic issues that fueled discontent and ultimately contributed to revolutionary sentiments within Papantla.
 This led to frustration in rural parts of Mexico.
 Land reform was one of the main issues that led to the Mexican Revolution.
-It also heavily influenced Zapata’s ideas in the Plan of Ayala.
+It also heavily influenced Zapata's ideas in the Plan of Ayala.

 Emiliano Zapata was a revolutionary leader from the southern state of Morelos during the Mexican revolution.
-During the overthrow of Mexican president, Porfirio Diaz, he sided with Francisco Madero due the promises made by Madero in the Plan of San Luis Potosi, especially those on land reform.
+During the overthrow of Mexican president Porfirio Díaz he sided with Francisco Madero due to the promises made by Madero in the Plan of San Luis Potosí, especially those on land reform.
 On June 8, 1911, Madero met with Zapata and demanded the disarmament of Zapata's army as a precondition for discussion of agrarian reform.
-Zapata disagreed and Madero was later elected president on November 6th.
+Zapata disagreed and Madero was later elected president on November 6.
 He then declared Zapata an outlaw for refusing to lay down arms.
-On November 28th, 1911 Zapata issued the Plan of Ayala with the help of Otilio Montaño Sánchez.
+On November 28, 1911, Zapata issued the Plan of Ayala with the help of Otilio Montaño Sánchez.
 Sánchez worked as a school teacher in Ayala who met Zapata after working with his brother.
 Sánchez then co-authored the Plan of Ayala with Zapata.
 This occurred only three weeks after Madero became president.